NevGold Announces Share Issuance Payment To GoldMining For Nutmeg Mountain Project Option

 The securities were issued to GoldMining for investment purposes, and in the future, GoldMining may acquire additional securities of NevGold, dispose of some or all of the existing or additional securities it holds or will hold, or may continue to hold its current position, depending on market conditions, reformulation of plans and/or other relevant factors.

-Note 1: On July 14, 2020, GoldMining Inc. (TSX:GOLD, NYSE:GLDG) (“GoldMining”) published a NI 43-101 technical report on the Project titled “Technical Report – Almaden Gold Property”, with an effective date of April 1, 2020, and which includes the following Historical Resource Estimate:
+Note 1: On July 14, 2020, GoldMining Inc. GOLDGLDG ("GoldMining") published a NI 43-101 technical report on the Project titled "Technical Report – Almaden Gold Property", with an effective date of April 1, 2020, and which includes the following Historical Resource Estimate:

 Nutmeg Mountain Historic 2020 Mineral Resource